gvwilson/thirdbit/src/fiction/santas/index.md

 [^handkerchief]: Santas don't use kleenex.
 That's for wrapping presents.

-A few moments later Santa Hood boosted Finner into the dinghy and pulled herself over the gunwale as well.
+A few moments later Santa Hood boosted Finner into the dinghy and slithered in after him.
 "Y'aright?"
 Santa Greenwood asked,
 wringing seawater out of his beard.